jarrodmcorrell/financescmd/README.md

 "# financescmd"

-uses python excel library
+uses python excel library?

-init account balance
-deposit
-    - add amount
-    - open deposit.py
-        puts money into the account, what it is for and the amount withdrawal
-    - subtract amount
-    - open withdrawal.py
-        takes money out, what is is for and the amount

-store user and pass as hash

-make command in cmd that automatically adds something to the account

-two factor authentication
+or just notepad?

+uses batch command "finances" to initialize
+Withdrawl or Deposit?
+make your withdrawal or deposit and then it is done

+finances -w : makes a withdrawal finances -d : makes a deposit

+start with default file for the account with a default initial balance program is specific for me basically